-We compare prices offered by the 5 accredited medical alarm suppliers, plus look at complaints about sales tactics.
+We compare prices offered by 5 accredited suppliers, plus look at complaints about sales tactics.

 Eugene de Jager says his mother didn’t want a medical alarm but she was sold one anyway.
 Despite the Do Not Knock sticker on her door, an ADT Security rep arrived at her home and signed her up for the company’s NevaAlone alarm.